 - Cucumber

-All these vegetables provide essential vitamins and minerals that are beneficial to your guinea pig’s health.
+All these vegetables provide essential vitamins and minerals beneficial to your guinea pig’s health.
+Before serving, wash them thoroughly to remove harmful pesticides, and serve at room temperature.

 What Vegetables Guinea Pigs Can’t Eat?

-Rhubarb is another vegetable that should be avoided from guinea pigs as they are highly poisonous to guinea pigs.
+Rhubarb is another vegetable that should be kept away from guinea pigs since it’s highly poisonous to them.

-Here are some other foods that you should not feed to your guinea pig, as they could be poisonous, too high in fat or sugar, contain no nutritional value, or may even be a choking hazard for your guinea pig.
+Here are other foods to avoid, as they could be poisonous, too high in fat or sugar, lacking in nutritional value, or a choking hazard:

 - Onions